-(1) Any submittal to the commissioner as required by this section shall be made in writing on one of the following forms prescribed the commissioner:

-- (A) Site check form, as required by subsection (f)(2) of this section; - (B) NAPL action form, as required by subsection (g)(3) of this section; - (C) Non-compliance form, as required by subsection (h)(1) of this section; - (D) Completion of investigation form, as required by subsection (h)(2)(B) of this section; - (E) Remedial action plan form, as required by subsection (i)(1)(B) of this section; - (F) Completion of remedial action form, as required by subsection (i)(3)(B) of this section; and - (G) Monitoring and progress status form, as required by subsections (i)(4)(B), (k)(4)(B) and (l) of this section. - (2) If an electronic system is available for any submission identified in this subsection, such submittal shall be made in accordance with the instructions prescribed by the commissioner for the use of such electronic system.
+- (1) Any submittal to the commissioner as required by this section shall be made in writing on one of the following forms prescribed the commissioner: - (A) Initial site characterization form, as required by subsection (f)(2) of this section; - (B) NAPL action form, as required by subsection (g)(3) of this section; - (C) Completion-of-investigation form, as required by subsection (h)(2)(B) of this section; - (D) Remedial action plan form, as required by subsection (i)(1)(B) of this section; - (E) Completion of remedial action form, as required by subsection (i)(3)(B) of this section; - (F) Monitoring and progress status form, as required by subsections (i)(4)(B), (k)(4)(B) and (l) of this section; and - (G) Non-compliance form, as required by subsection (h)(1) of this section. - (2) If an electronic system is available for any submission identified in this subsection, such submittal shall be made in accordance with the instructions prescribed by the commissioner for the use of such electronic system.